The-AI-Alliance/bartlebot/website/index.md

 Peruse it to get a sense of the layout and options available.

-This file can be edited in place, or copied elsewhere and then provided to the `slackbot` command line interface via the `--config-file` parameter.
+This file can be edited in place, or copied elsewhere and then provided to the `bartlebot` command line interface via the `--config-file` parameter.

 ### Configure Inference